-Low vitamin D levels during pregnancy associated with preterm birth in non-white mothersOctober 30th, 2013 in Health /
+Low vitamin D levels during pregnancy associated with preterm birth in non-white mothersOctober 30, 2013 in Medicine & Health / Health

 African-American and Puerto Rican women who have low levels of vitamin D during pregnancy are more likely to go into labor early and give birth to preterm babies, research led by the University of Pittsburgh Graduate School of Public Health reveals.
 The study, the largest to date to look at the association between vitamin D and preterm birth, is now available online in the American Journal of Epidemiology.

 "Vitamin D is unique in that while we get it from our diets, our primary source is our body making it from sunlight," said lead author Lisa Bodnar, Ph.D., M.P.H., R.D., associate professor in Pitt Public Health's Department of Epidemiology.
 "Previous studies using conservative definitions for vitamin D deficiency have found that nearly half of black women and about 5 percent of white women in the United States have vitamin D concentrations that are too low."

 Among non-white mothers, the incidence of spontaneous, preterm birth – naturally going into labor two or more weeks before the 37 weeks of pregnancy considered full-term – decreased by as much as 30 percent as vitamin D levels in the blood increased.

 Dr. Bodnar and her co-authors, whose work was funded by the National Institutes of Health, did not find a similar relationship between maternal vitamin D levels and preterm birth in white women.